TangibleInc/template-system/elandel/builder/readme.md

 # Builder

-The Builder module is an IDE (integrated developer environment) that integrates all features of the template language and editor.
+The Builder module is an IDE (integrated developer environment) unifying all features of the template language and editor.

 - Editor with intellisense